kkortes/async-await-websockets/README.md

 When calling `request('someEvent')` there are two possible failures:

 1. The call to your socket server timed out (happens on the client).
-2. The error threw an error because something went wrong.
+2. The server threw an error because something went wrong.

 In both cases `request` will throw an object that contains a error-message like so: